 Most people who have a regular exercise routine are sensible, they are within realistic and safe limits.
-However some people take it to extremes.
-Their exercise routine becomes all too consuming, excessive and compulsive.
-Welcome Life Beyond Compulsive Exercising.
+However, some people take it to extremes.
+Their exercise routine becomes all-consuming, excessive and compulsive.

-Compulsive exercise is characterised by a craving for physical training, resulting in uncontrollable excessive exercise activity with potential harmful consequences.
+Compulsive exercise is characterised by a craving for physical training, resulting in uncontrollable excessive exercise activity with potentially harmful consequences.

 Evaluating the ‘safe’ level is generally difficult, however these following questions will give a clear picture of where you are on the exercise scale and the potential of health threats:

 - Do you feel guilty if you miss a routine workout?

 - When you are injured or unwell do you still manage to exercise?